News by email Donate

 by Premier Journalist

 In the days after, a resolution was submitted and approved to create a sexual ethics discernment committee.
-The committee would strive to identify, study and explain all relevant Scriptures to sexual orientation and gender identities before relating them to AME's doctrines and traditions.
+The committee would strive to identify, study and explain all relevant Scriptures to sexual orientation and gender identity before applying them to AME's doctrines and traditions.

 The committee will also “will hear the testimonials of LGBTQ+ individuals of African descent within and beyond the AME Church so that we’re hearing the voices of the people who are affected by the position of the church on these matters.”

-Rev Jennifer Leath, who co-authored the resolution, told RNS that she is disappointed that AME leadership has not done more before answering.
-However, she recognizes that “we have to take time and necessary steps to understand the will of the body", particularly in a denomination with 2.5 million members worldwide.
+Rev Jennifer Leath, who co-authored the resolution, told RNS that she is disappointed that AME leadership has not done more before.
+However, she recognises that “we have to take time and necessary steps to understand the will of the body".

 Support Us